 - The stories that he tells are easy to understand and memorable.
 I especially like the one about the Magical Kitchen and about the dog’s love.

-- The empowering messages about always having a choice what to believe and that truth is always here with us.
-We can always choose to love.
+- The empowering messages about always having a choice what to believe and that we can always choose to love.
+The reminder that the truth is always here with us.

 - The idea that forgiveness is our natural inclination (you can see that easily in young children) but we have learned to master unforgiveness for various reasons including pride and punishment.